miohtama/vvv/README.rst

 File whitelisting and blacklisting
 ++++++++++++++++++++++++++++++++++++++

-``validation-violations.yaml`` allows you to flag files for validation or to be ignored.
+``validation-violations.yaml`` allows you to flag files for going for validation or to be ignored.
+It's main purpose is to ignore files which do not conform your policies 100%.
 This is e.g. useful if your source code repository contains third party library files which do not inherit your project coding conventions.